-The 1MORE ColorBuds look like the product of a 1MORE and Skittles collab.
+The 1MORE ColorBuds looks like the product of a 1MORE and Skittles collab.
 Whereas most audio brands stick to neutral color palettes, the 1MORE deviates by dabbling with candy-like colors.
-The ColorBuds aren’t just eye candy though: they boast substantive features that aren’t collectively found in wireless earbuds under $100.
+The ColorBuds isn’t just eye candy though: it boasts substantive features that aren’t collectively found in wireless earbuds under $100.

-Time to see if the 1MORE ColorBuds are as sweet as they appear.
+Time to see if the 1MORE ColorBuds is as sweet as it appears.

-Editor’s note: this 1MORE ColorBuds review was updated on February 7, 2021, to include a contents menu and address an FAQ about the 1MORE ComfoBuds.
+Editor’s note: this 1MORE ColorBuds review was updated on July 20, 2021, to add a note about IP ratings.

 Who should get the 1MORE ColorBuds?